 The Company's principal uses of funds are expected to be the payment of operating expenses, including expenses in connection with the continued execution of the Company's business strategy, purchases of permanent wall displays, capital expenditure requirements, debt service payments and costs, cash tax payments, pension and other post-retirement benefit plan contributions, payments in connection with the Company's restructuring programs, costs related to the continuing integration of the Colomer Acquisition, severance not otherwise included in the Company's restructuring programs, debt and/or equity repurchases, if any, costs related to litigation and payments in connection with discontinuing non-core business lines and/or exiting certain territories.
 The Company's cash contributions to its pension and post-retirement benefit plans in 2014 were \$18.9 million.
-The Company expects cash contributions to its pension and post-retirement benefit plans in 2014 were \$18.9 million.
+The Company expects cash contributions to its pension and post-retirement benefit plans to be approximately \$20 million in the aggregate for 2015.
 The Company's cash taxes paid in 2014 were \$21.1 million.
 The Company expects to pay cash taxes of approximately \$20 million in the aggregate for 2015.
 The Company's purchases of permanent wall displays and capital expenditures in 2014 were \$45.3 million and \$55.5 million, respectively.
-The Company expects purchases of permanent wall displays and capital expenditures to be approximately \$13 million, which is in addition to restructuring cash payments for the December 2013 Program.
+The Company expects purchases of permanent wall displays and capital expenditures to be approximately \$50 million and \$55 million, respectively, in the aggregate for 2015.
+In 2014, the Company paid total cash for its discontinued operations in China of approximately \$13 million, which is in addition to restructuring cash payments for the December 2013 Program.